Where to Stay: The Carnoustie Golf Resort

 The course has been labelled stark, gigantic, brutal and monstrous over the years by some of golf’s elite.
 And at over 7100 Yards is punishing long for a traditional links layout.
-For those that have a bucket list of golf courses worldwide or even a desire to conquer the full complement of Open courses then the list would not be complete without Carnoustie.
-For a Links layout, rarely, the sea is not visible, and no two holes run in the same direction.
+For those with a bucket list of golf courses worldwide or even a desire to conquer the full complement of Open courses, the list would not be complete without Carnoustie.
+For a Links layout, the sea is rarely visible, and no two holes run in the same direction.

-Walter Hagen once wrote that Carnoustie was the best course in Briton and the top three courses of the world.
+Walter Hagen once wrote that Carnoustie was the best course in Briton and the world’s top three courses.
 It is hard to argue this statement.

 The History of Carnoustie

-Carnoustie dates back as early as 1839 which makes it one of the world’s oldest golf courses although was not deemed a full 18 holes until Old Tom Morris completed the layout in 1857.
+Carnoustie dates back as early as 1839, making it one of the world’s oldest golf courses although it was not deemed a full 18 holes until Old Tom Morris completed the layout in 1857.

 The first Open Championship was held at Carnoustie back in 1931 five years after James Braid revamped and modernised the traditional links.
-The winner that year was Tommy Armour who was a Scot that had emigrated and was a resident of New York.
-In the 1930s chartered accountant James Wright was given the chair of the Carnoustie golf courses committee and had the vision to bring the course into the age of the steel shaft.
+The winner that year was Tommy Armour, a Scot who had emigrated and was a New York resident.
+In the 1930s chartered accountant, James Wright was given the Carnoustie golf courses committee chair and had the vision to bring the course into the age of the steel shaft.
 The course has hardly changed since.